Back to school: 3 simple ways to prepare your child’s heart for a new school year

-All the signs of a new school year are right around the corner.
+All the signs of our children going back to school are right around the corner.

 With all the hustle and bustle of a coming new school year, we can spend more time preparing supplies than we do preparing the hearts of our children.
-Whether your little one is stepping in the halls for the first time as a kindergartener or stepping into the new world of high school, we can intentionally choose to pour in their hearts.
+Whether your little one is stepping in the halls for the first time as a kindergartner or stepping into the new world of high school, we can intentionally choose to pour in the hearts of our children.

 So where do we begin to prepare our child’s heart for a new school year?